fatfish-lab/aquarium-documentation/src/web/introduction.md

 <$>[info]
 As a user, you can choose the interface you want to use.
 You can switch between them at any time.
 And you can set the default one from your [profile preferences](/web/applications/profile).
 <$>

+# How Aquarium is structured ?

+There are 3 main concepts in Aquarium :

+- [Items](/web/items) : Items are the building blocks of your projects.
+- [Applications](/web/applications) : You open your items with Applications, like you open files with applications on your computer.
+- [Workspaces](/web/workspaces) : You search and browse your items with Workspaces.
+Some workspaces allow you to create columns to customize the interface and interact with items data (like changing a status, display a thumbnail, ...).

+# How can I find help from Aquarium ?

+Like the old school software, press `F1` to open the help panel.
+You can also click on the <span class="aq-icon outline">help</span> icon to open it.

+You will find also find dynamic quests, to guide you through the interface and learn how to use Aquarium.